rutura/learnqt/_posts/2026-03-10-ai-video-pipeline.md

 Publish
 ```

 Large parts of this can be delegated or automated.
 The screen capture can go to another person on my team.
-The narration audio can come from a TTS engine running locally on my machine, or I can drop in a recording of my own voice for specific sections if I want.
+The narration audio can come from a TTS engine running locally on my machine, or I can choose to record it myself if I want.
 I stay focused on two things that genuinely need me: writing a script that's up to the standards of my brand, and doing the final editorial pass to make sure what goes out is actually good.

 ## The Tool: VideoStudio